-Ms Lily Yip joined APSN in 2006 and is currently the Head of Pre-School.
+Ms Lily Yip joined APSN in 2006 and is currently the Head of Pre-School and Curriculum, Research and Innovation Development.
 Prior to the appointment, she has served as the Vice-Principal of APSN Tanglin School, APSN Delta Senior School, APSN Katong School and Head of Curriculum and Projects for APSN Centre for Adults.
 Lily has also served at the Ministry of Education (MOE) Headquarter as a Curriculum Officer (English Language) in the Curriculum Planning Division, a Guidance Specialist in the Psychological and Guidance Services Branch (PGSB) and as Head of Department in Physical Education and Pupil Management.

 Lily holds a Master degree in Education Management and a Bachelor of Arts in English Language and History, with Diploma in Education from the Nanyang Technological University of Singapore (NTU).
-She also holds various diplomas and higher certification: Diploma in Departmental Management, Specialist Diploma in Pastoral Care and Career Guidance, Diploma in Disabilities, Higher Certificate in Autism and Advanced Certificate in Training and Assessment (ACTA).
+Her professional qualifications include the Diploma in Departmental Management, Specialist Diploma in Pastoral Care and Career Guidance, Diploma in Disabilities, Higher Certificate in Autism and Advanced Certificate in Training and Assessment (ACTA).